MEDomics-UdeS/MEDomics-UdeS-website/content/fr/authors/sarah-denis/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Research Assistants and Interns
+  - Auxiliaires de recherche et stagiaires
 ---

-  Brahim Fakri is doing an internship in the MEDomics UdeS laboratory.
+Sarah Denis est auxiliaire de recherche dans le laboratoire MEDomics UdeS depuis janvier 2023.